Bubblin-Superbooks/official-handbook/README.md

 # Official-Handbook
-An official guide to writing & publishing [Superbooks](https://bubblin.io/docs/format) on wen.
+An official guide to writing & publishing [Superbooks](https://bubblin.io/docs/format) on web.
 This book was initially written by hand and then later baked with [Bookiza Abelone](https://bookiza.io) for sanity.

 ## Live render